 When we map blocks into this block store we map them as a reference point from zero.
 So if later down the line when you delete data, and it is no longer referenced by any files it needs to get deleted we cannot just delete out the blocks, then truncate out that section of the block store and compress it out without having to recalculate where every block after the section that got deleted would now reside, which would take a massive amount of disk I/O to calculate.
 So what we do instead is just mark those sections as available in the database, then next time something needs to write to the block store we will fill these holes first, before expanding the size of the block store again.

-This method will work fine, until the block store grows to the point that you no longer have enough space outside of the block store for the CFA to work and process its jobs.
+This method will work fine, until the block store grows to the point that you no longer have enough space outside of the block store for appliance to work and process its jobs.
 Then you start encountering issues with backups failing due to the director refusing connections.

-In the CFAs with firmware version 6.15 or later, you can schedule and run compact online manually.
+In appliances with firmware version 6.15 or later, you can schedule and run compact online manually.
 This feature will prevent occupying additional space in consequence of freeing space on the device, for example after deleting some jobs/clients.